 What Are Common Causes Of Truck Accidents?

-The most common causes of the truck accidents our personal injury lawyers see include:
+The most common causes of the truck accidents our personal injury lawyer sees include:

 Truck drivers often have to cover huge distances in record time.
 To succeed, they skip rest and sleep breaks.
 Fatigue sets in and diminishes their attention span and reaction speed.
 Some drivers even fall asleep behind the wheel.